atrotter0/beep-boop/README.md

 ## Description

-A user enters a number and certain numbers are converted into "Beep!", "Boop!", or "I'm sorry, Dave.
+A user enters a number and a range of numbers are displayed, with certain numbers converted into "Beep!", "Boop!", or "I'm sorry, Dave.
 I'm afraid I can't do that."

 ## Specifications

+* Program takes a number from a user and creates a range of numbers from 0 to input.
+  * Example input: 12
+  * Example output: [0,1,2,3,4,5,6,7,8,9,10,11,12]
 * Program replaces 0 with "Beep!"
   * Example input: 0
   * Example output: ["Beep!"]